Murder of Karina Vetrano: Murder

 In the late afternoon of August 2, 2016, Vetrano went for a run in Spring Creek Park, less than a block away from her home.
-She ran alone, despite the expressed concerns of her father.
-He was her usual running partner, but was suffering from a back injury.
-She was last seen alive after 5 p.m, just before she entered the park.
+She ran alone, despite the expressed concerns of her father, who was her usual running partner but was suffering from a back injury.
+She was last seen alive after 5 p.m., just before she entered the park.

 After she failed to return repeated calls and texts, Vetrano's father notified a neighbor, a New York City Police Department (NYPD) police chief, who launched a search.
 Around 11 p.m. her father found her body face-down about 15 feet off the trail.
-Karina was found with her sports bra pulled down, revealing her breasts.
+Vetrano was found with her sports bra pulled down, revealing her breasts.
 Her underwear and shorts were rolled around her left thigh.
 They were pulled off her right leg, which was covered with scratches and bruises.
 An autopsy the next day confirmed that Vetrano had died from strangulation, and her death was ruled a homicide.
 Detectives said it appeared that she had been struck in the back of the head with a rock.
 She then put up a "ferocious fight" against her attacker, biting him so hard her teeth cracked.
 Her hands were found clutching grass from when she was dragged off the trail.
-She had been strangled so tightly a hand-print was found on her neck.
+She had been strangled so tightly a handprint was found on her neck.
 The DNA of her attacker was also found under her fingernails, on her back, and on her phone, which was found thrown in the weeds several feet away.

 Police officials announced a $10,000 reward for information leading to the arrest of her killer.
 Despite the recovery of DNA at the crime scene, it initially failed to produce any leads, even after being run through local and national databases.
 Over 600 DNA samples were examined over the course of the investigation, with none coming up a positive match.
 Additionally, the NYPD checked over 1,700 investigative reports and followed over 250 leads.
 Chanel Lewis was arrested six months later, after authorities matched his DNA to that which had been found on the victim.